 The next time you decide to sink your teeth into a juicy pear, leave the skin on!
 Most of the fiber in fruits is found in their skin, so you can miss out on the good stuff by peeling them.

-Pair sliced pears with robust cheese and tart pomegranate seeds in this blue cheese, pear, and spinach salad; start you day with a fiber-full bowl of oatmeal with pears and cinnamon; or mull over dessert with these red wine poached pears with mascarpone.
+Pair sliced pears with robust cheese and tart pomegranate seeds in a blue cheese, pear, and spinach salad; start you day with a fiber-full bowl of oatmeal with pears and cinnamon; or mull over dessert with red wine poached pears with mascarpone.

 1/2 cup, 120 calories, 5 grams fiber